itsayeshaqamar/steel-energy-consumption-prediction/README.md

 ---

 # Exploratory Data Analysis (EDA) Findings

-The Exploratory Data Analysis (EDA) phase was carried out to gain a comprehensive understanding of the Steel Industry Energy Consumption dataset before developing any machine learning models.
-The primary objective of this stage was to examine the dataset's structure, evaluate data quality, discover hidden patterns, understand relationships among variables, and identify the features that have the greatest influence on electricity consumption.
+The Exploratory Data Analysis (EDA) phase was conducted to understand the dataset, evaluate data quality, discover important patterns, and identify the factors influencing energy consumption before building machine learning models.

-The analysis began by loading the dataset and reviewing its overall structure using the dataset dimensions, data types, summary statistics, and sample records.
-The dataset consists of **35,040 observations** collected at **15-minute intervals** throughout the year **2018**, providing detailed operational information about energy consumption in a steel manufacturing plant.
-The inspection confirmed that the dataset contains **11 original features**, representing electrical measurements, time-related information, and plant operating conditions.

-Data quality checks were then performed to ensure that the dataset was reliable for further analysis.
-The original dataset contained **no missing values**, indicating that the collected measurements were complete.
-During feature engineering, a single missing value appeared in the newly created **Power_Factor_Ratio** feature because one record contained a lagging power factor of zero, making division mathematically undefined.
-This missing value represented only one observation out of more than thirty-five thousand records and therefore had a negligible impact on the overall analysis.

-To provide additional information for analysis and model training, several new features were engineered from the original dataset.
-The **date** column was converted into a datetime format, allowing the extraction of meaningful temporal features such as **Hour**, **Day of Week**, **Month**, and **Day Type (Weekday/Weekend)**.
-These features were created to capture daily and seasonal patterns in electricity consumption.
-Another engineered feature, **Power_Factor_Ratio**, was introduced to represent the relationship between the leading and lagging power factors, providing a more informative measure than the individual variables alone.
-In addition, a binary **High_Load** feature was created using the 75th percentile of energy consumption to distinguish periods of unusually high electricity demand.

-Outlier analysis was performed using the **Interquartile Range (IQR)** method on the target variable (**Usage_kWh**).
-The analysis identified **328 outliers**, representing approximately **0.94%** of the entire dataset.
-These observations correspond to periods of exceptionally high energy consumption rather than data entry errors or measurement issues.
-Since they reflect genuine plant operating conditions, the outliers were intentionally retained to ensure that the machine learning models learn to predict both normal and peak energy usage.
+### Dataset Understanding

+- Analyzed **35,040 records** collected at **15-minute intervals** throughout 2018.
+- Examined dataset structure, data types, dimensions, and summary statistics.
+- Verified that the dataset contained **11 original features** related to electrical measurements, operating conditions, and time information.

+### Data Quality Assessment

+- Confirmed that the original dataset contained **no missing values**.
+- One missing value appeared in the engineered **Power_Factor_Ratio** feature due to division by zero (lagging power factor = 0).
+- The missing value affected only one record and had a negligible impact on the analysis.

+### Feature Engineering

+The following features were created to provide additional information for analysis and model training:

+- **Hour** – Captures hourly energy consumption patterns.
+- **Day_of_Week_Name** – Identifies the weekday of each observation.
+- **Month** – Enables monthly trend analysis.
+- **Day_Type** – Classifies records as Weekday or Weekend.
+- **Power_Factor_Ratio** – Represents the relationship between leading and lagging power factors.
+- **High_Load** – Binary indicator identifying observations above the 75th percentile of energy consumption.

+### Outlier Analysis

+- Applied the **Interquartile Range (IQR)** method on **Usage_kWh**.
+- Detected **328 outliers (0.94%)**.
+- These observations were retained because they represent genuine high-energy operating conditions rather than data errors.

 <img width="1075" height="580" alt="Screenshot (4161)" src="https://github.com/user-attachments/assets/ace0c999-2309-4e2c-beef-6033de499721" />

+### Key Findings
 A correlation analysis was then conducted to measure the strength of the relationship between numerical features and the target variable.
 The resulting correlation heatmap revealed that **CO₂ emissions** have the strongest positive correlation with energy consumption (**0.988**), followed by **Lagging Current Reactive Power** (**0.896**) and **Lagging Current Power Factor** (**0.386**).
 These results indicate that as the plant consumes more electricity, CO₂ emissions and reactive power also increase significantly, making these variables valuable predictors for the regression models.
 <img width="1392" height="772" alt="Screenshot (4162)" src="https://github.com/user-attachments/assets/22d7fde6-8ddc-41b5-8210-2e0c4ee33b76" />

+### Visual Insights

 The relationship between plant operating conditions and electricity consumption was further explored by analyzing the average energy usage for each **Load Type**.
 The grouped bar chart showed a clear increase in electricity consumption from **Light Load** to **Medium Load**, with the highest average energy usage observed during **Maximum Load** operations.
 This confirms that the operational load of the plant has a direct impact on electricity demand.
 <img width="1444" height="587" alt="Screenshot (4157)" src="https://github.com/user-attachments/assets/088f1393-de89-4d39-8629-f74b8b911027" />